kemitchell/plain-website-terms-of-service/README.md

 ## Scope

+These terms were prepared with the following in mind:

 - website
 - with user accounts
 - accepts come user-submitted content
 - company based in the USA
 - separate copyright policy
 - separate privacy policy

+That does _not_ mean these terms will work for every website meeting those criteria.

 ## Copying